 We previously subleased office space to Maxxess Systems, Inc. ("Maxxess"), one of our former subsidiaries that we sold in September 2003.
 The sublease terminated in September 2007, at which time Maxxess owed us an aggregate of \$274,000.
 Maxxess executed a promissory note for such amount, which was subsequently amended and restated on July 23, 2013.
 The amended and restated note bears interest at a rate of 6% per annum, compounded annually, with accrued interest payable quarterly on the first business day of each calendar quarter.
 Maxxess continues to pay down the balance of this note by providing consulting services to Iteris, although we have previously fully reserved for amounts owed to us by Maxxess and the outstanding principal balance remains fully reserved.
 As of March 31, 2016, approximately \$219,000 of the original principal balance was outstanding and payable to us.
 For each of the fiscal years ended March 31, 2016 and 2015, interest payments totaling approximately \$14,000 and \$16,000, respectively, were made by Maxxess.
-We have previously fully reserved for amounts owed to us by Maxxess and all outstanding principal remains fully reserved.
 During the three months ended September 30, 2016, Maxxess rendered approximately \$18,000 of professional services to the Company, which further reduced the outstanding balance due on this note.
 As of September 30, 2016, approximately \$146,000 of the original principal balance was outstanding and payable to Iteris.
 Maxxess is currently owned by an investor group that includes one former Iteris director, who has not been a director of Iteris since September 2013, and one existing director of Iteris, who currently owns less than 2% of Maxxess' capital stock.